 However, if you had kept a jaundiced eye on Twitter stock, thinking that it had long-term potential but waiting for the sellers to finally be out of the stock, you might have bought it in late 2017 or early 2018, when it was in a clear uptrend and had established a definite bottom (two-year chart below).

 Say, conservatively, you bought the stock in January 2018, when it was already up more than 70% from its 2017 bottom at 14.
-If you did, you’ve made a profit of 78% in less than two years – at a time when the S&P 500 is up just over 9%.
+If you did, you’ve made a profit of 25% in less than two years – at a time when the S&P 500 is up just over 9%.
 And mind you, that includes the recent free fall in TWTR, which has fallen from a high of 45 two months ago to 29 now.

-You can debate which is the better social media stock now; in fact, I just wrote a breakdown of FB vs. TWTR last week.
+You can debate which is the better social media stock now; in fact, I recently wrote a breakdown of FB vs. TWTR.
 What’s inarguable is that, if you just waited for those two high-profile stocks to establish a clear post-IPO uptrend (and granted, in the case of TWTR, you would have had to wait nearly four years), you’d be sitting on some very nice profits at the moment, with plenty of upside left.